syncfusion-content/blazor-docs/blazor/message/customization.md

 ## Rounded and Square

-To customize the Message component appearance, add the custom class to the message through `CssClass` property.
+To customize the Message component's appearance, add the custom class to the message through `CssClass` property.
 This custom class will be added to the root element.
 Based on this custom class, the user can override the styles of the message at the application level.

 The following example shows the rounded and squared appearance of the message, which can be achieved through adding the `CssClass` property.